-This Blood Orange Mimosa recipe is a spin on a traditional, sparkling wine mimosa that uses blood orange juice in place of conventional orange juice.
+This Blood Orange Mimosa is a spin on a classic mimosa recipe, made with blood orange juice in place of orange juice.
 It’s less sweet than a classic mimosa and is garnished with rosemary for aroma and flavor.
 It’s a simple, elegant, daytime cocktail.

-You don’t have to be a mixologist to make a mimosa recipe work.
+You don’t have to be a mixologist to make a mimosa everyone will love.

 If you want to change things up and make a mimosa really pop…blood oranges, baby!

 Besides the gorgeous, ruby red color you get from blood oranges (and the stained fingers from handling them), they tend to be less sweet than conventional oranges.